-You will find hotels catering to all travellers in Rotterdam.
-The backpacker to the affluent traveller who likes to splurge, all will find hotels catering to budget to luxury rooms.
-Whatever hotel you end up choosing, try to book one in or near the city centre, so that you have easy access to public transport and a spectacular view of the Rotterdam skyline.
+You will find hotels catering to all travelers in Rotterdam.
+The backpacker to the affluent traveler who likes to splurge, all will find hotels catering to budget to luxury rooms.
+Whatever hotel you end up choosing, try to book one in or near the city center, so that you have easy access to public transport and a spectacular view of the Rotterdam skyline.

 If you are looking for a hotel that provides a spectacular view of the Rotterdam skyline, the river Maas and the Erasmus Bridge, you can consider the Mainport Hotel and Nhow Hotel.
 The former is just a 5-minute walk from the city center, and the Netherlands Photo Museum is just a few steps from the latter.

 If you are into fancy boutique hotels or 1900s historic buildings, you can book the Suite Hotel Pincoffs or Hotel New York.
 You can have a luxurious stay at both the 19th-century elegant historic building or the classy custom house.

 If you are looking for a pet-friendly luxurious hotel, you can check out the Hilton Rotterdam hotel.
 It is also near the shopping district and the Central Station.

 You can experience affordable luxury at the citizenM Rotterdam.
 Plus, you do not have to worry about traveling far to check out the various attractions Rotterdam has to offer from this hotel.
 Because it is located in the historic Oude Haven and just a few steps from the Cube Houses.